mattobrien415/blog/content/deep learning/boxing_003.md

 Allow me a quick foray into the structure of gambling.
 Sportsbook odds are set, not by information, but by popular sentiment as it is revealed by [action](https://www.docsports.com/gambling-terms.html).
 If some Boxer A gets a large amount of action, then the sportsbook will consider Boxer A to be more likely to win, and consequently, payout on this outcome is reduced.
 Thus, my model is attempting to answer the question, "When does prediction based on historic data result in a confidence higher than the confidence of the sportsbook -- which is a function of popular sentiment?".
 In this sense, at it's most stripped down, the model is trying make a totally impartial, data driven decision, and looks for opportunities when public perception is not aligned with historically based signal.

-Our strategy also has a built in safeguard.
+The strategy also has the opportunity to benefit from it's built-in safeguard.
 Suppose the sportsbook places some Boxer A at a 10% chance of winning, and the model predicts an 11% chance of winning.
 Without the safeguard, the model would decide to place the bet.
-This is something we don't want.
+Wagering on such low probabilities is something we don't want.
 Instead, we want to see action whenever the algorithm is confident above some appropriate threshold.

-Let's examine the process and see what happened.

-To be implemented, our strategy required the acquistion of more data.
+To be implemented, first comes acquistion of more data.
 Historic sportsbook odds needed to be collected so that we could compare them with model's.

 In boxing, the bookmaker's odds come structured into a form which is referred to as the [moneyline](https://en.wikipedia.org/wiki/Odds#Moneyline_odds).
 The moneyline is a little confusing at first.
 Generally, one fighter who considered favored to win is assigned a negative number.
 The other fighter is considered the underdog, and is assigned a positive number.